 Validation from others may be given for selfish reasons and could result in self-deterioration.
 Our self-esteem should not be determined by another man's opinion of us.
 A father can control the approval his daughter receives.
 A strong father hands it out often, deservingly, and with good intentions.

 Women crave affection.
 Our sense of security relies on it.
-A lack of touch signifies we're not accepted, cared for, or we are doing something wrong.
+A lack of touch signifies we're not accepted or cared for, or we are doing something wrong.
 Promiscuity typically stems from a lack of affection at home.
 Our father, being the first man we encounter, is the subconscious force that makes us determine how we portray ourselves to the world.

 When left longing for this affection, we often attain it in the quickest, easiest (and most unfulfilling) way possible.
 At this point, we're not looking for long-term fulfillment, so we will settle for short-term satisfaction from men willing to satisfy this desire.
 To him, not only will we expose our body, but also the weakness in our heart.

 Our father's affection shows us that he recognizes, appreciates, and approves of us.
-If we truly see value in ourself, we won't resort to promiscuity to obtain love and affection.
+If we truly see value in ourselves, we won't resort to promiscuity to obtain love and affection.
 Our attitude, behavior, and physical appearance will reflect our confidence and self-worth.
 A girl will not need to expose her body to gain the attention and affection she craves since men will be drawn to her for the value she sees in herself.

 At a young age, it's crucial for us to witness our father treating women with respect.
 A strong father appreciates his wife's femininity and compliments her role in society.
 As children, we notice this behavior and view it as the norm.
 When he embraces a woman's femininity, we recognize that it's okay to be sensitive and emotional, it's okay to depend on others for help, and it's okay to love your authentic self.
 Knowing that we are genuinely accepted and appreciated will teach us that women have great value and are to be respected.